Skip to main content

 Cursor CLI

-A lighter profile for headless Cursor runs where explicit permissions matter.
+TRW adapted for headless Cursor runs where explicit permissions and CLI-safe defaults matter.

 What TRW writes: AGENTS.md, .cursor/cli.json, .cursor/hooks.json, .cursor/mcp.json